turingschool/backend-curriculum-site/module1/projects/perilous_journey_iterations/iteration_4.md

 `includes?` gives back true or false whether the supplied value is in the list.

-`pop` removes elements the last element from the list.
+`pop` removes the last element from the list.
 Before returning the last node, print that this family has "died of dysentery"

 Expected behavior: